worldscapes/engine/docs/extenders.todo.md

 - Consistent events order(?)

-- Make injectors to use observables under the hood
+- Make so injectors use observables under the hood

 - Extender count on entity (unique, n, many)